Actyx/Actyx/web/developer.actyx.com/blog/2020-08-04-event-design-for-a-logistics-solution.md

-Envision yourself being the production manager of a contract packaging company, for example filling glue into tubes: To achieve a high Overall Equipment Efficiency (OEE) and delivery reliability, contract packaging companies require precise intralogistics, warehouse management, and a tight integration into the actual production.
-The existing ERP-provided material management solution our customer had in use was lacking in several aspects: tracking of individual stockkeeping units (SKUs), real-time feedback from the production line about current demand, and support of adequate mobile scanners in several high-bay warehouses with intermittent network connectivity.
+Envision yourself being the production manager of a contract packaging company, for example filling glue into tubes: To achieve a high Overall Equipment Efficiency (OEE) and delivery reliability, contract packaging companies require precise intra-logistics, warehouse management, and a tight integration into the actual production.
+The existing ERP-provided material management solution our customer had in use was lacking in several aspects: tracking of individual stock keeping units (SKUs), real-time feedback from the production line about current demand, and support of adequate mobile scanners in several high-bay warehouses with intermittent network connectivity.